hacs/documentation/source/docs/use/type/theme.md

 Themes are automagically enabled in HACS if you have them enabled in Home Assistant.

-To enable Themes in Home Assistant, add this to your [`configuration.yaml` file](https://www.home-assistant.io/docs/configuration/).
+To enable themes in Home Assistant, add this to your [`configuration.yaml` file](https://www.home-assistant.io/docs/configuration/).

 ```yaml title="configuration.yaml"
 frontend: